Tiasstiass/weatherly/README.md

 # Weatherly

-Always wear appropriate clothes for the day.
+> _Always wear appropriate clothes for the day.
 Never get stuck under the rain without umbrella again.
 Plan your future trip.
 Stock up on small talk topics for your elevator rides.
-Get sad looking at tropical weather while stuck at work. in brief..
+Get sad looking at tropical weather while stuck at work_.

+in brief..
-Another weather app!
+**Another weather app!**

 ## Table of contents

-1. [Motivations] (#motivations)
-2. [Screenshot] (#screenshot)
-3. [Features] (#features)
-4. [Technologies Used] (#technologies-used)
-5. [Room for Improvement] (#room-for-improvement)
-6. [Acknowledgements] (#acknowledgements)
-7. [License] {#license}
-8. [Contact] (#contact)
+- Motivations
+- Screenshot
+- Demo
+- Development
+- Technologies Used
+- Features
+- Room for Improvement
+- Acknowledgements
+- License
+- Contact

-# Motivations
+## Motivations

 First personal React project.
 Had tons of fun coding it despite now being totally bald.

-Meant to be a starter project, something for the community to have fun with
+Meant to be a starter project, something for the community to have fun with.

+Feel free to contribute!

 ## Screenshot

+## Demo

-## Features
+## Development

+> Want to contribute?
+Follow these steps:

+- Fork the repo
+- **Create** a new branch

+  > `$ git checkout -b feature`

+- Make the appropriate changes in the files
+- Add changes to reflect the changes made
-- Autocompletion
+- **Commit** your changes

-- 7-days weather
-- Display 7-days temperature on chart
-- Is beautiful
+  > `$ git commit -am 'feature'`

-- Other awesome features yet to be implemented
+- **Push** to the branch

+  > `$ git push origin feature`

+- Create a **Pull** Request

 ## Technologies Used